kkevinkko/data-structures/README.md

-cs61bl
+Data Structures and Programming Methodology
 ======

-For revision
+Objectives of this Project:
+* Notes for cs61bl class
-To practise version control workflow
+* To practise version control workflow
+* Practise documentation with Github markdown.